 - Enterprise-level customization and scalability

-- Advanced predictive analytics and journey mapping
+- Advanced predictive analytics and customer journey mapping

 - Multi-channel collection with social listening

-- Robust case management workflows
+- Strong case management workflows

 - Deep segmentation for complex CX programs

-- Wide range of enterprise integrations
+- Wide range of enterprise integration capabilities

 Qualtrics Cons